microsoft/vcpkg/README.md

 You can opt-out of telemetry by
 - running the bootstrap-vcpkg script with -disableMetrics
 - passing --disable-metrics to vcpkg on the command line
-- setting the VCPKG_DISABLE_METRICS environment variable.
+- setting the VCPKG_DISABLE_METRICS environment variable

 Read more about vcpkg telemetry at docs/about/privacy.md